3D Product Render

 7 Key Types of Lighting for Outdoor CG Images

-Experienced marketers know how troublesome and complicated outdoor photo sets could be.
+Experienced marketers know how troublesome and complicated outdoor photosets could be.
 First and foremost, they depend on the weather that is constantly changing and never works the way we expect.
-As a result, all the preparations can go to waste in a few seconds flat.
-That’s why some marketers order 3D product renders for their catalogs instead of traditional photos.
-Using 3D rendering, you can at least ensure your CG project doesn’t depend on the forecast and is fully controlled by CG specialists from a 3D rendering company.
+As a result, all the preparations can go to waste in a few seconds.
+That’s why some marketers to order 3D product renders for their catalogs instead of traditional photos.
+Using 3D rendering, one can at least ensure a project doesn’t depend on the forecast and is fully controlled by CG specialists from a 3D rendering company.

 Setting the lighting for a perfect shot is even more complicated.
-In real life, it is also changing with every minute depending on the position of the Sun so all photos end up looking different.
+In real life, it changes with every minute depending on the position of the Sun so all photos end up looking different.
 And here again, 3D renders come in handy.
-Since CG artists set the lighting manually in 3D software, they can regulate it as they need until it’s perfect.
-This way, every 3D product render will look as photorealistic as the best photo.
+Since CG artists set the lighting manually in 3D software, they can regulate it until it’s perfect.

-So here’s a guide to the 7 most popular types of lighting for outdoor 3D product images that you need to know before ordering them from a CGI studio.
+So how lighting is used in 3D rendering and how one can incorporate it into product images?
+Here’s a guide to the 7 most popular types of lighting for outdoor 3D renders that every marketer needs to know before ordering them from a CGI studio.
 Read on!

 #1.
 Regular Daylight

 To set up this type of lighting for a 3D product render, CG artists recreate before or after lunch daylight when the sun is not too high and its light is soft.
 By positioning it above and to the side, they get angled lighting that falls off beautifully and creates long pronounced shadows.
 Such lighting emphasizes materials and textures and adds dimension to all objects.
 Being so vibrant, Regular Daylight has become one of the most popular types of lighting for outdoor product 3D renders.

 #2.
 Highly-Detailed Daylight